Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Technical Appendices and Supplementary Material

 and further:

-Now we have an expression depending on $\mathbf{c}$ which we should take $\mathbb{E}_\mathbf{c}$ of.
+Now we have an expression depending on $\mathbf{x}$ which we should take $\mathbb{E}_\mathbf{x}$ of.
 However, this is intractable.
-So we should resort to Monte Carlo method by sampling $\mathbf{c}$ according to its definition: first take random $\mathbf{r}^* \in \mathcal{R}$, then sample $\mathbf{c}$ from $\mathcal{N}(\mathbf{S_Fr^*}, \Sigma(\mathbf{S_Fr^*}))$.
+So we should resort to Monte Carlo method by sampling $\mathbf{x}$ according to its definition: first take random $\mathbf{y}^* \in \mathcal{R}$, then sample $\mathbf{x}$ from $\mathcal{N}(\mC_\mF\mathbf{y}^*, \Sigma(\mC_\mF\mathbf{y}^*))$.
 In our experiments, $2^{20}$ samples were sufficient to achieve 0.5\% of relative standard deviation.

-To derive $\mathcal{R}$, we first extracted every 29×29th pixel of the KAUST dataset~\cite{kaust-dataset}, which resulted in 559,921 samples.
-However, this is a dataset of reflectances, so we converted them to radiance spectra via multiplying it by a spectrum of gray ball under overcast weather condition.
-This way, we assured that $\mathcal{R}$ mostly fairly represents our future \emph{Doomer} dataset.
-To reduce computational requirements, we also compressed $\mathcal{R}$ to the size of $N = 1024$ by running K-Means algorithm and employing clusters' centers.
-We assigned $p\left(\mathbf{r}_i\right)$ to be the share of initial 559,921 radiance spectra that belong to the cluster around $\mathbf{r}_i$.
+To derive $\mathcal{R}$, we first extracted every 29×29th pixel of the KAUST dataset~\citep{kaust-dataset}, which resulted in 559,921 samples.
+To reduce computational requirements, we compressed $\mathcal{R}$ to the size of $N = 1024$ by running K-Means algorithm and employing clusters' centers.
+We assigned $p\left(\mathbf{y}_i\right)$ to be the share of initial 559,921 radiance spectra that belong to the cluster around $\mathbf{y}_i$.

-Unfortunately, our initial implementation of spectral uncertainty contained a bug in the code, so the selected filters pair (Fig.~\ref{fig:best-filters}) is not actually the best according to the described criterion.
-The bug has been spot long after the dataset was collected.
-In Fig.~\ref{fig:best-filters2} we show the best filters selected by the criterion after the bug fix.
-We also probe those filters in simulated settings in Sec.~\ref{sec:sim}
+The KAUST dataset contains objects reflectance.
+We correct work with radiance data we sample the illuminant spectra from gray ball after collecting the \emph{Doomer} dataset.
+In Fig.~\ref{fig:best-filters2} we show the best filters selected by the criterion after applying typical \emph{Doomer} illumination.

+\textbf{Experimental justification.} Having the estimated spectral characteristics of our filtered smartphone cameras setup ($\mC_\mF$) and the sensor noise model (\ref{eq:sigma-def}), we find ourselves in a position where we can simulate images of the triple-camera setup from HSIs and run experiments on simulated data.
+Therefore, we can support the proposed spectral uncertainty criterion by simulating input images $\tX_0$, $\tX_1$, $\tX_2$ given filters, measuring HSR performance and plotting it against $v(\mC_\mF)$.

+We chose 12 random filter pairs and simulated 12 versions of our dataset.
+For each version, MI-MSFN was trained and evaluated.
+Fig.~\ref{fig:metrics-vs-variance} shows the dependence of three performance metrics on the proposed spectral uncertainty criterion.
+A strong correlation is observed, as the Pearson correlation coefficient has an absolute value greater than 0.8.